 One of the most chemically loaded substances we put on our bodies is sunscreen.
-A simple natural alternative is zinc oxide cream, which you can get at your chemist, and I advise using that on children under six months old.
-This recipe works well for me and I usually wear about a factor 20 sunscreen.
+A simple natural option is non-nano zinc oxide cream, which you can get at your chemist.

 DIY Natural Sunscreen